Synoptophore (Major Amblyoscope)

 Stage 3: Stereopsis Training

-Limitations and Role of Vision Training
+Limitations and positioning of vision training

 | Comparison item | Major amblyoscope | Near stereopsis test (Titmus, etc.) |